nilotpalc/Office_Interactive_Data-App/Readme.md

 [Just Knime It LINK](https://www.knime.com/just-knime-it)

 # Solution-Space
-[ ✔️] 1) Import and refine the Products Excel sheet, to extract the ASIN product number from the product details sheet to form a key to connect to product reviews sheet.<br>
+[ ✔️] 1) Import and refine the Products Excel sheet, to extract the ASIN product number from the product details sheet to form a key to connect to product reviews sheet.
 [✔️ ] 2) Extract the product names using a GenAI-LLM setup to tag every product and brand basis the 'Title' description column
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyODU1NzMxMCw0ODIzMzc5MDhdfQ==
+eyJoaXN0b3J5IjpbLTQ5ODY1MTcyNCw0ODIzMzc5MDhdfQ==
 -->